Back to top

 • Installation of RF Hearing Assistance Systems and other ADA enhancements

-• Improved acoustics in meeting rooms and auditorium
+• Improved acoustics in meeting rooms and the Auditorium

 • HVAC improvements